Skip to main content

 Technical Analysis

-CVE-2025-14265 is a critical security vulnerability identified in ConnectWise ScreenConnect server versions prior to 25.8.
-The root cause lies in the extension subsystem's lack of proper server-side validation and integrity checks, which allows authorized or administrative users to install and execute arbitrary or untrusted extensions on the server.
-This weakness is categorized under CWE-494 (Download of Code Without Integrity Check), indicating that the system fails to verify the authenticity and integrity of code before execution.
-Exploiting this vulnerability can lead to remote code execution on the server, unauthorized access to sensitive application configuration data, and potentially full compromise of the ScreenConnect server environment.
-The vulnerability does not affect the host or guest clients, focusing solely on the server component.
-The CVSS v3.1 base score is 9.1 (critical), reflecting the vulnerability's high impact on confidentiality, integrity, and availability, with an attack vector of network, low attack complexity, requiring high privileges but no user interaction, and scope change.
-The vendor addressed this issue in ScreenConnect version 25.8 by introducing enhanced server-side configuration handling and integrity checks to ensure only trusted extensions can be installed and executed.
-No known exploits are reported in the wild as of the publication date, but the critical nature of the flaw necessitates prompt remediation.
+CVE-2025-14265 is a critical vulnerability classified under CWE-494 (Download of Code Without Integrity Check) affecting ConnectWise ScreenConnect server versions prior to 25.8.
+The vulnerability arises from insufficient server-side validation and integrity checks in the extension subsystem, which allows authorized or administrative users to install and execute arbitrary or untrusted extensions on the server.
+This can lead to remote code execution on the server, unauthorized access to sensitive application configuration data, and potentially full compromise of the ScreenConnect server environment.
+The flaw does not affect the host or guest client components, limiting the attack surface to the server side.
+Exploitation requires high privileges (administrative or authorized user access) but no user interaction, and the attack vector is network-based, making it feasible in environments where attackers have gained such access.
+The vulnerability has a CVSS v3.1 base score of 9.1, indicating critical severity with high impact on confidentiality, integrity, and availability.
+ConnectWise addressed this issue in ScreenConnect version 25.8 by introducing enhanced server-side configuration handling and integrity checks to ensure only trusted extensions can be installed, effectively preventing arbitrary code execution via malicious extensions.
+No public exploits or active exploitation have been reported as of the publication date, but the critical nature of the flaw and the widespread use of ScreenConnect in remote support contexts make timely patching essential.

 Potential Impact